AJMinc/AJM-App-Page/index.md

 *This list will be updated with more apps being released.*

-### Privacy Policies
+### Privacy Policy
-Apps created by AJM uses in-app Interstitial Ad, provided by Google AdMob service.
+Apps created by AJM uses in-app Interstitial Ads, provided by Google AdMob service.

-Click on this link to read more about my privacy policies:
+Click on this link to read more about my privacy policy: